al3xandr3/al3xandr3.github.io/_posts/2009-08-27-clojure-basketball-probabilities.md

 ---
 layout: post
 title: Probability simulation of basketball throws
 categories:
+  - montecarlo
   - statistics
-- montecarlo
   - clojure
-intro: "\n\
-  A little probability simulation from the book <i>Resampling: The New Statistics</i>, using Clojure and Incanter.\n"
+intro: "A little probability simulation from the book <i>Resampling: The New Statistics</i>, using Clojure and Incanter."
 ---

 A little probability simulation from the book _Resampling: The New